Dwight

 Conclusion

-A well-built prompt library transforms from a nice-to-have into a critical business asset.
-It captures and compounds your organization's collective intelligence about working with AI, ensuring that every team member can achieve expert-level results.
+A well-built prompt library transforms from a nice-to-have into a critical productivity asset.
+It captures and compounds your intelligence about working with AI, ensuring that you achieve expert-level results consistently.

-The organizations winning with AI aren't those with the best individual AI users—they're the ones that systematically capture, share, and improve their AI interactions through comprehensive prompt libraries.
+The people winning with AI aren't those who write the cleverest one-off prompts — they're the ones who systematically capture, organize, and improve their best prompts through comprehensive libraries.

-Start building your library today, even if it's just a shared document with five prompts.
+Start building your library today, even if it's just five prompts.
 The compound benefits begin immediately and accelerate over time.
-Your future self—and your entire team—will thank you.
+Your future self will thank you.